-- (1) If an employee is tested under regulation 37, or examined under regulation 38, the employer must keep the test results or examination report while the employee is employed by the employer. - Penalty: 60 penalty units for a natural person;
+(1) If an employee is tested under regulation 37, or examined under regulation 38, the employer must keep the test results or examination report while the employee is employed by the employer.

-- (2) Subject to subregulation (3), the employer must, on request, provide a health and safety representative with aggregate results of the most recent audiometric tests under regulation 37 in relation to the representative's designated work group as soon as reasonably possible. - Penalty: 60 penalty units for a natural person;
+Penalty: 60 penalty units for a natural person; 300 penalty units for a body corporate.
+(2) Subject to subregulation (3), the employer must, on request, provide a health and safety representative with aggregate results of the most recent audiometric tests under regulation 37 in relation to the representative's designated work group as soon as reasonably possible.

+Penalty: 60 penalty units for a natural person; 300 penalty units for a body corporate.

-(3) Aggregate results provided under subregulation(2) must not contain information that identifies the employees tested or from which an employee's identity could be reasonably obtained.
+(3) Aggregate results provided under subregulation (2) must not contain information that identifies the employees tested or from which an employee's identity could be reasonably obtained.